 Product photographers know that they are expected to get captivating shots that would result in interest in the product.
 Shooting a product is not the same as shooting a living and breathing model.
 However, it is more than simply aiming your lens at an object and taking a snap.

-The photographer ensures that the shape, appearance, colors and writings on the product appear exactly as they are on the real-life product.
+The photographer ensures that the shape, appearance, colours and writings on the product appear exactly as they are on the real-life product.

 What Defines a Good Packshot?

 A good packshot is one that has all or most of the following:

 While the product should stand out from its competitors to pique consumer’s curiosity, it must not be exaggerated to the point that it does not appear to be the same product.
 Artistic discretion is allowed…up to a point.
 There are those who will prefer more lighting and others who will prefer less.

 Professional packshot photographers respect their clients’ wishes and provide images that are satisfactory according to the instructions the client gives.
 They have no qualms about taking as many shots as it takes to get the one the client desires.

 How is Packshot Photography Different from the Rest?

 Packshot photography, commercial and advertising photography are all part of the business world.
 In fact, many think they are synonymous.
 However, packshot photography is far from the other two types of photography.

 What precisely, do we mean when we say use the term ‘packshot’?
 What is a packshot?